fl4cko11/Huawei_MIPT/README.md

 Each project provides assembly via "makefile".

 Most files have the .cpp extension for convenience, **all projects are implemented in C**.

+**In many tasks the architecture is not the best, perceive the tasks as an indicator of knowledge of the language mechanism**